cysouw/diathesis/text/c11_infinitive.md

    (≠ Sie erlaubt, dass die Teller gewaschen werden.)
 :::

-This construction of *lassen + Infinitiv* with a *von* agent phrase might very well be considered a different diathesis.
+This construction of *lassen+Infinitiv* with a *von* agent phrase might very well be considered a different diathesis.
 For example, it is impossible with some verbs [@nedjalkov1976: 7; @enzinger2012: 27] like *ausziehen* 'to take off' [@next].
 This impossibility seems to be widespread with verbs that allow an endoreflexive diathesis (see [@sec:reflexive-accusative-drop]), but that has to be investigated further.
 With a stacked endoreflexive diathesis the *von* replacement is perfectly possible [@next d].
 The *von* replacement also seems to be restricted (or maybe even impossible) for verbs that do not have an accusative argument, like *antworten* 'to answer' [@nnext].

 ::: ex
 a.
 Sein Sohn zieht die Jacke aus.